 Skip advert

 • Range; cabin materials

 As you’d expect, there are many similarities to the ordinary Fiat 600e inside, but Abarth has spent a good amount of time adding its own touch.
 Opt for the Scorpionissima and supportive, sculpted Sabelt seats are standard-fit, with unique cut outs similar in style to the those seen in the F80 BMW M3 – while they do hold you in place in high-load corners, they suffer from the same ‘sat on’ feel as Sabelt seats in previous ICE Abarths.
-Regardless, we much prefer them to the alternatives in the standard car, with these fabric items much more basic in terms of design and support.
+Regardless, we much prefer them to the alternatives in the standard car which are more basic in terms of design and support, and all seat options drop lower than you might expect to help you find the ideal seating position.

 Advertisement - Article continues below

 In the range-topper, there are also numerous Abarth-specific touches throughout the cabin including a dashboard decal and (admittedly cringeworthy) ‘Mind the scorpion’ text on the Alcantara cover for the capacious central cubby.
-Disappointingly, the standard car goes without many of these features, making it feel significantly more mundane inside – this is especially the case in the rear, where there are zero indicators that you’re sitting in an Abarth.
+The standard car goes without many of these features, making it feel significantly more mundane inside – this is especially the case in the rear, where there are zero indicators that you’re sitting in an Abarth.
 That’s not to say you’ll spend much time in the back, with very little available leg room for average adults.
-The Scorpionissima’s sporty seats do feature knee cutouts for a bit of extra leeway over the standard car, but long journeys in the back won’t be comfortable for most.
+The seats do feature knee cutouts for a bit of extra leeway, but long journeys in the back won’t be comfortable for most.

+Skip advert